mapping-elections/site/_maps/meae.congressional.congress05.nc.county.md

 <!--/html_preserve-->
 :::

-North Carolina elected ten Democratic-Republicans to the Fifth Congress.
+North Carolina elected nine Democratic-Republicans and one Federalist to the Fifth Congress.

 North Carolina used the district system for electing members to Congress.